schitresh/system-design/website_designs/social_media/1_instagram.md

 # Scalability
 ## Reliability and Redundancy
 - Losing files is not an option for our service
-  - So store multiple copeis of each file
+  - So store multiple copies of each file
 - High availability is required
   - So have multiple replicas of services running in the system
   - This will also remove single point of failures